Transport in Melbourne: Taxis

 Taxis in Melbourne have since 1 July 2013 been regulated by the Taxi Services Commission, which began operation on 19 July.
 The Taxi Industry Inquiry resulted in major reforms to Victoria's taxi industry, significantly impacting taxi service in Melbourne.
 Taxis were required to be painted canary yellow until this requirement was abolished in 2013.
 Melbourne has 4,660 licensed, metered taxis, including 443 wheelchair-accessible cabs.

 Vehicle for hire companies such as Uber, DiDi, Shofer, Taxify, GoCatch, Shebah, and Ola Cabs, also operate in Melbourne.

 Ferries

-Public Transport Victoria oversees three ferry services in Victoria: the Westgate Punt (between Spotswood and Fishermans Bend), the French Island Ferry, which operates between the Stony Point railway station, French Island and Cowes on Phillip Island and Port Phillip Ferries which operates between Docklands, Geelong and Portarlington.
+Public Transport Victoria oversees three ferry services in Victoria: the Westgate Punt (between Spotswood and Fishermans Bend), Western Port Ferry, which operates between the Stony Point railway station, French Island and Cowes on Phillip Island and Port Phillip Ferries which operates between Docklands, Geelong and Portarlington.

 Cruise ships and ferries (including the Spirit of Tasmania, which crosses Bass Strait to Tasmania) dock at Station Pier on Port Phillip Bay.
 Privately run ferries and other vessels also travel from Southbank along the Yarra River, to Williamstown, and across Port Phillip Bay.